Hard Money Lenders vs. Private/Direct Lenders

 Nowadays there are so many lenders positioning themselves as the best fit for investors.
 So how do you know who to choose and which is really the best fit for you?

-Hard Money Lenders
+What are Hard Money Lenders?

-Let’s start with hard money lenders and how you can easily pick them out from a crowd.
-First thing that should stand out to you are their extremely short terms.
+First thing that should stand out to you about hard money lenders are are their extremely short terms.
 Hard money lenders typically offer terms anywhere from 6 months to 24 months.
 You might ask yourself how one is supposed to pay back a loan in that amount of time?
 Well, these loans tend to be best fit for investors who are looking for lower loan amounts, wanting a higher LTV and are making a purchase on a subject property that may need rehabbing.
 Hard money loans could be ideal for rehabbing because you can easily find a lender who will finance the purchase amount and rehab funds consolidated into one loan.

 Here's an example of when hard money lenders could be your best fit:

-An investor who’s interested in low value properties (think anything lower than $75,000) and investors who have portfolios of lower valued properties
+An investor who's interested in low value properties (think anything lower than $75,000) and investors who have portfolios of lower valued properties.

 You’re probably thinking “why would you want low valued properties?”
 These properties can be of low value and still bring in an adequate cash-flow.
 What may even surprise you more is that the cash-flow ratio is typically greater on a per month basis in comparison to higher valued properties.
 You will also want to keep in mind that these subject properties of lower value don’t appreciate as fast as middle-class properties, however they are extremely stable and can have a steady occupancy rate.